• Home

 ◇ Sailaway ~ snorkel & sail

-I’ve had really memorable experiences both snorkelling and sunset sailing with Sailaway.
+I’ve had fantastic experiences both snorkelling and sunset sailing with Sailaway.
 The company is committed to sustainability and their luxury catamaran is primarily driven by wind power which is a great way to reduce your carbon footprint.

-Outer Reef tours are small (45 people max), as well as those to the Low Isles (33 max).
-Check out their full-day Low-Isles tour or see their outer reef experience.
+Outer Reef tours are small (45 people max) – see this outer reef experience.

 ◇ Wavelength ~ snorkel only